-HRM is one of the core disciplines in management.
+HRM is one of the core subjects and disciplines in management.
 The human resource is not an expense but a crucial investment.
 The human factor is the sole factor that produces value for the firm and HRM is about how to manage or use this factor effectively.
-This factor is much more important in the context of an increasingly integrated, competitive world economy.
-So, all managers and management practitioners should have at least a basic understanding of HRM to organize people and respond to the competition.
+This factor is much more important in the context of an increasingly integrated competitive world economy.
+So, all managers and management practitioners should have at least a basic understanding of the human resource to organize and employ people and respond to and/or overcome the competition.